Summer High School Academy

 In Person Event

-- July 27 – Campus Experience: Bring a friend, bring your family, and spend the day with us at Post for fun, food, and hands-on learning
+July 26 – For those able to do so, please join us for a unique campus experience: Bring a friend, bring your family, and spend the day with us at Post for fun, food, and hands-on learning.